pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>destroyOnFinalize</b></td>
         <td>boolean</td>
         <td>
-          (optional) DestroyOnFinalize can be set to true to destroy the stack completely upon deletion of the CRD.<br/>
+          (optional) DestroyOnFinalize can be set to true to destroy the stack completely upon deletion of the Stack custom resource.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#stackspecenvrefskey">envRefs</a></b></td>
         <td>map[string]object</td>
         <td>
-          (optional) EnvRefs is an optional map containing environment variables as keys and stores descriptors to where the variables' values should be loaded from (one of literal, environment variable, file on the filesystem, or Kubernetes secret) as values.<br/>
+          (optional) EnvRefs is an optional map containing environment variables as keys and stores descriptors to where the variables' values should be loaded from (one of literal, environment variable, file on the filesystem, or Kubernetes Secret) as values.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>envSecrets</b></td>
         <td>[]string</td>
         <td>
-          (optional) SecretEnvs is an optional array of secret names containing environment variables to set.
+          (optional) SecretEnvs is an optional array of Secret names containing environment variables to set.
 Deprecated: use EnvRefs instead.<br/>
         </td>
         <td>false</td>
       </tr><tr>